 Instead of forcing yourself to dramatically upping your fruit and veggie intake, you can choose a quality, greens supplement instead.

-A high-quality Greens supplements are packed with vitamins, minerals, antioxidants, and polyphenols, all of which will benefit your body in the fight against inflammation.
+A high-quality greens supplements are packed with vitamins, minerals, antioxidants, and polyphenols, all of which can benefit your body in the fight against inflammation.

 If you want to try upping your fruit and veggie game, try 1st Phorm’s Opti-Greens 50.